Juliaashr/Pest-Helper/README.md

 In detail about project classes:

-class Users allows to enter your login and password and if you are in the database, then get access;
+-class Users allows to enter your login and password and if you are in the database, then get access;
-class Service allows to hide or unhide files;
+-class Service allows to hide or unhide files;

 ## Authors